stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 @see Section [operations on classes and structs](#toxsd9-13).

-### Attribute members                                                {#toxsd9-5}
+### Attribute members and backtick XML tags                          {#toxsd9-5}

-Class and struct data members can be declared as XML attributes by annotating their type with a `@` with the declaration of the member:
+Class and struct data members are declared as XML attributes by annotating their type with a `@` qualifier:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     class ns__record